Randomized Learning of the Second-Moment Matrix of a Smooth Function: Acknowledgements

 \section{Acknowledgements}

 The authors thank Rachel Ward for her helpful discussions during the preparation of this work.
 At the time, author AE was a Peter O'Donnell, Jr. Postdoctoral Fellow at UT Austin, mentored by Rachel Ward.
-AE would like to thank Hemant Tyagi for many interesting conversations regarding ridge approximation.
-AE was partially supported by the Alan Turing Institute under the EPSRC grant EP/N510129/1 and also by the Turing Seed Funding grant SF019.
-MBW was partially supported by NSF grant CCF-1409258 and NSF CAREER grant CCF-1149225.
-PGC was partially supported by the U.S.\ Department of Energy Office of Science, Office of Advanced Scientific Computing Research, Applied Mathematics program under award DE-SC0011077 and the Defense Advanced Research Projects Agency's Enabling Quantification of Uncertainty in Physical Systems.
+AE would also like to thank Hemant Tyagi for many interesting conversations regarding ridge approximation.